Distance: 7.3 km

 The main driver behind this hike was less about putting in a lot of kilometres but to retreat to familiar territory and explore a remote and little known rock outcrop.

 This hike once again starts out from the Mizugaki-sansou, a main jumping off point for climbing Mt.
 Kinpu 金峰山 and Mt.
 Mizugaki 瑞牆山.
 While the trail starts out at 1,520 metres the summer heat and humidity even at this elevation means quickly working up a sweat.
 From the bus stop it takes around 50 minutes to reach the Fujimidaira-goya 富士見平小屋.
 I was a little surprised to find the hut closed especially as this is traditionally one of the busiest times of year.
-After eating lunch amongst the pleasant surrounds it was time head up to the Dainichi-goya campsite 大日小屋 my intended haunt for the next two nights.
+After eating lunch amongst the pleasant surrounds it was time head up to the Dainichi-goya campsite 大日小屋 my intended haunt for the night.

 Passing the site on previous occasions gave the inkling of a nice enough spot to pitch a tent.
 Sadly, the hut itself which is on the downward side of the trail is in a palpable state of neglect and you would only ever consider resting up for the night in an emergency.
 Thankfully I was the only one camping, as there is also distinct lack of level sites to choose from.
 The other hindrance you’ll be up against is collecting sufficient water.
 While there is a waterhole marked on the map it took time and a resolute doggedness to fill up my water bottles each time.
 Having said that the water I did manage to collect was incredibly clean due to percolating though an underground spring.
 The campsite sits near two prominent landmarks namely; the Takamiiwa Rock 鷹見岩 2,092 m and the cone shaped Mt.
 Imoriyama 飯森山 2,116 m.
 Some adventurous soles have managed to bag the latter mountain, though without a discernible trail to follow it would be a risky undertaking.
 In contrast, a dotted line delineates a mountain path up to Takamiiwa Rock on the Yama-to-Kogen map.